niva83/YADDUM/README.md

 lidar_uncertainty.uncertainty.azimuth_gain
 ```

-In case of confusion on what each method does and how to parametrize it simply check docstring of each method.
-In our example to access the help for one of the methods you need to type:
+In case of confusion on what each method does and how to parametrize it simply check docstring methods.
+In our example to access the help for one of the methods we used you need to type:
 ```
 help(lidar_uncertainty.calculate_uncertainty)
 ```